CooperCollier/ASCII_Graphing_Calculator/README.md

 # ASCII_Graphing_Calculator
 Made by Cooper Collier in June 2020

 This is an interactive graphing calculator written in C. It parses raw user input through the use of a behind-the-scenes parsing tree (more on that below).
 This calculator can handle more than ten major math operations.
 It can also re-scale and move around existing graphs interactively.
+All of the code has many extensive comments.

 *Instructions for using the calculator, as shown in the interactive display:*